 This overnight safari doesn’t spare on spoiling.
 Welcome cocktails are served on arrival, either outside around the pools, or in front of a log fire in the cigar bar.
 Before the safari departs a sizzling lunch is served at the African character restaurant.For an extra indulgence, book a spa treatment at the new Tranquila Spa.

-There are just five premier luxury chalets, each a unique style and equally exclusive.
 Chalets are privately situated and have been built into the hillside of the reserve.
-Chalets combine natural rock elements, wood and stone - creating a definite back to nature ambiance.
-The en suite bathrooms include; twin hand basins, a toilet, bathtub, and outdoor shower.
+Combining natural rock elements, wood and stone - creating a definite back to nature ambiance.
+The en-suite bathrooms include twin hand basins, a toilet, bathtub, and outdoor shower.
 The honeymoon suite boats a Jacuzzi.
 Each unit opens up onto a private patio, which is perfect for frosty cocktails on hot summer nights.
 On colder evenings, most guests curl up on the plush furniture, in front of the chalet log fire.

 Kirstenbosch National Botanical Garden lives up to its reputation as the most beautiful garden in Africa and one of the great botanic gardens of the world.
 Few gardens can match the sheer grandeur of the setting of Kirstenbosch, against the eastern slopes of Cape Town’s Table Mountain.